dxos/arena/docs/arena-test-plan.md

 ### Instructions:
 * You should be testing using 2 machines with 2 different browsers (Brave / Chrome / Firefox are initial targets).
-* If that's no possible, use two different profiles of Chrome / Brave on a single machine.
+* If that's not possible, use two different profiles of Chrome / Brave on a single machine.
 * Reset browser local storage between test runs.
 * Each daily run should be a separate issue in Github https://github.com/dxos/arena/issues with the form below filled out.
 This issue should
 * Each person on the QA duty should attach at least one screen recording per week.